devanair10/Face_Recognition/README.md

 ##### This provides detailed outputs showing the PCA-reduced images, the training process of the ANN, and the final classification results.
 The model's accuracy and performance metrics are also discussed.

 ## Conclusion
 This project demonstrates the effectiveness of combining PCA and ANN for face recognition tasks.
-PCA efficiently reduces the data dimensionality, while the ANN performs robust classification based on the extracted features.
+PCA efficiently reduces the data dimensionality, while the ANN performs robust classification based on the extracted features  .